DataDog/documentation/content/en/real_user_monitoring/guide/proxy-rum-data.md

 | EU1     | `datadoghq.eu`            | `https://browser-intake-datadoghq.eu`      |
 | US1-FED | `ddog-gov.com`            | `https://browser-intake-ddog-gov.com`      |

-The Datadog intake origin corresponding to your Site Parameter should be defined in your proxy implementation.
+The Datadog intake origin corresponding to your site parameter should be defined in your proxy implementation.

 ## Legacy proxy setups